ktsu-dev/.github/copilot/docs/language-specific-guidelines.md

 ## Markdown Guidelines

-- Use `markdownlint --fix <path-to-markdown-files>` to automatically fix any linting issues in markdown files
+- Use `markdownlint --fix <path-to-markdown-files>` to automatically fix any linting issues in markdown files and report any remaining issues
+- Check for the existence of a `.markdownlint.json` file in the directory hierarchy.
+If it exists, use it to guide your style when writing markdown files.
+If it doesn't exist copy it from the .github directory in the workspace to the root of the project directory and use it as a template for your own markdownlint configuration

 ## Related Resources